Adamkleo/project-management-app/backend/README.md

 ---

-## 🧪 Running Tests
+## Running Tests

+Tests are not yet implemented

 ```bash
 mvn test
 ```

-Unit tests use JUnit and Mockito.
-Some tests mock repository data to ensure isolation.

 ---